alynch/solar/hardware.md

 OpenWrt.
 OpenWrt seems to be the most flexible, and therefore it's the system we are using.

-We need to use harware that is compatible with OpenWrt (supported chip, enough flash memory, etc) and that has the capability to accept external storage (via USB, Compact Flash, etc.).
+We need to use hardware that is compatible with OpenWrt (supported chip, enough flash memory, etc) and that has the capability to accept external storage (via USB, Compact Flash, etc.).